kcsheng/your-daily-5-minutes/README.md

 ---

 - WHEN I first visit the site<br>
-  THEN I am presented with a choice of videos, songs, fun facts or news<br>
+  THEN I am presented with a choice of video, music or news<br>
   THEN I am presented with a list of interests that will filter my results.

 - WHEN I click on the preferences buttons<br>